Armadilloa16/eportfolio/_posts/2018-06-15-teaching-day.md

 I tried to really emphasise the due date for the DI in todays doubles, really pushing people to get a move on with their calculations.
 It seemed to work too, particularly with the afternoon class that missed their monday and tuesday lessons this week, and sensed they were behind I think.
 So it was crasy hectic, but for the right reasons --- people all asking for help.
 So it was good, I think.

-## Feedback

-As usual, my mentor teacher gave me feedback after the classes, but as usual the feedback contained reference to specific students by name so I won't include it.

-TODO: Maybe at some point I'll go through all the feedback and blank out the student names so I can upload it as evidence?